GitAlias/gitalias/README.md

   * Improvements such as `optimize` to do a prune and repack with recommended settings.

-  * Topic workflows such as `topic-start` to create a new topic branch for a feature or fix.
+  * Workflows such as `topic-start` to create a new topic branch for a new feature.

   * Visualizations such as `graphviz` to show logs and charts using third-party tools.